StarForge: Lore

-During the years 2073-2253, there was relative peace on Earth and most funds were diverted to exploration.
+During the years 2073–2253, there was relative peace on Earth and most funds were diverted to exploration.
 Eventually small bases were set up on the Moon and Mars.
 However, a new problem arose when earthquakes started to occur, not just on Earth, but on the Moon and Mars as well.
 It was later discovered that a rogue black hole had entered into a decaying orbit with the Sun.
-The estimates in the game show that in less than a thousand years, the gravitational tidal forces would become too great for any planet in the solar system to be habitable.
+The estimates in the game show that in less than a thousand years, the gravitational tidal forces would become too great for any planet in the Solar System to be habitable.

 To deal with this oncoming catastrophe, the citizens of Earth created the New Space Initiative.
 Observatories scanned the galaxy for new habitable planets while archives of ones currently known were rechecked.

 Finally, one planet was found and deemed habitable.
 It was named Atlas.
 At that time, scientists discovered how to make objects travel at almost the speed of light.
 However, even with the relativistic effects of near light-speed travel and medical advances in longevity, the planet was still too far away for any human to reach in one lifetime.

 So, for the next 1000 years that were left, Earth sent resources to this new planet in hopes of one day sending humans there.
 Every corporation on Earth was required to send large quantities of equipment and weaponry.
 They were sent in freighters along with the sum total of human knowledge so that nothing would be forgotten.
 To help prepare the planet for habitation, robots were sent to seed the land with common trees, grasses, food, and shrubs.

 After some time it was determined via the superluminal communicators carried by the freighters, that many of the supplies which had been sent were disappearing.
-Details were sparse on what was occurring, but it appeared that they were being taken by creatures that were acting in an intelligent way and these were the ones that arrived to begin with, many were lost on the way there due to unknown reasons.
+Details were sparse on what was occurring, but it appeared that they were being taken by creatures that were acting in an intelligent way and these were the ones that arrived to begin with, many were lost on the way there for unknown reasons.
 Despite this fact, supplies continued to be sent as too much had already been invested to turn back.
 Finally, warp drive was invented, allowing man to travel into the depths of space within an instant.

 In the year 3085, the gameplay character will have already left Earth, chosen through a lottery system to be part of Humanity's new home.
 With him aboard the Lifeships, countless others travel in their cryopods, sleeping with the dream that they will be able to wake up and have a second chance.
 He has been chosen as one of the advance scouts that will prepare the way for the others.

 After being sent ahead of the massive Lifeships, contact with them was soon lost and to make matters worse, most of the advance scouts were hit by unexpected atmospheric turbulence on the way in, scattering everyone and everything and wrecking most of what you carried.
 The game starts right after the lore.